 - What people, money, and time constraints exist.

 To run a product-thinking people team you will need some tools for planning, feedback, tracking, and testing; some of these are more expensive but quite effective (Peakon) and some of them cheap but practical for scaling businesses (Google Forms).

 Whichever camp you're in, try to exercise creativity in what you do with these tools and diligence with the data you put into them (and get out in the forms of insights and reports).
-It might help to hire an HR Analyst for all or part of the year, a practice I implemented in my time in Wonderbly.
+It might help to hire an HR Analyst for all or part of the year, a practice I implemented during my time at Wonderbly.

 Mull It Over

 I’d love to hear from others who work this way, which programmes have you implemented?
 What has worked, and what hasn’t?
 What am I missing (and how could I do my job better?)

 Leave me a message in the comments or head over to the People Managing People Community—a place to connect and share knowledge with experiences with other HR professionals.